- By Nick Blizzard Staff Writer

 Montgomery achieved that goal as an OSU senior in 1988.
-This month, the Miamisburg resident will get to do again with the Ohio State Alumni Marching Band in what he called “a tremendous honor.”
+Tomorrow, the Miamisburg resident will get to do again with the Ohio State Alumni Marching Band in what he called “a tremendous honor.”

 Among OSU marching band members, only fourth- or fifth-year players of the sousaphone — “a tuba you wear,” Montgomery said — are eligible to dot the “i.”
 On rare occasions, the honor has been granted to famous non-band members with Ohio State ties, including Bob Hope, John Glenn and Jack Nicklaus.

 None of those three got to do it twice.
 And “you get one shot at dotting an alumni ‘i,’” said Sara Lawhon, reunion chair of the alumni marching band.